I was so excited when I found this recipe for a pot roast that I wanted to share it with everyone. It’s easy to make, and it tastes great.

 What they didn’t tell me before “I do”

-One of the biggest differences we had when it came to food was seasonings.
+One of the biggest differences we had, when it came to food, was seasonings.
 Louisiana born-and-bred, he preferred everything to include cajun seasoning.
-My heart burn (especially once I was expecting our youngest son) could not take it.
-Also, if you’re not a fan of spicy foods, then cooking it is not the easiest thing to do.
+My heartburn (especially once I was pregnant with our youngest son) could not take it.
+Also, if you’re not a fan of spicy foods, cooking is not the easiest thing to do.

-I had been a single mother at this point for almost six years and had a career with a very demanding work schedule.
+I had been a single mother at this point for almost six years and had a career with a demanding work schedule.
 My son and I often ate on the go or at the restaurant at my place of employment.
-The meals that we did cook at home were very basic as we are both very picky eaters.
-(I own it, y’all, I really do!)
+The meals we did cook at home were very basic, as we are both picky eaters.
+(I own it, y’all, I do!)

 Cooking for a family was a struggle for me

-And honestly I never was really interested in cooking.
-As a nurse, my mother worked the night shift so she was typically home and able to prepare our meals.
-Thinking back I was never actually taught to cook.
+And honestly, I never was interested in cooking.
+As a nurse, my mother worked the night shift, so she was typically home and able to prepare our meals.
+Thinking back, I was never actually taught to cook.
 I was responsible for eating, complimenting the chef and making sure the kitchen was clean.

-Suffice it to say, preparing dinner as a newlywed gave me lots of anxiety so I just stopped doing it.
+Suffice it to say, preparing dinner as a newlywed gave me lots of anxiety, so I just stopped doing it.
 To cancel out the complaints or blatant attempts to re-season what I cooked, I prepared… nothing.
-I’m not saying it was the right way to handle the situation, but my husband quickly realized he needed to pick his battles carefully because my defense mechanism is to shut down.
+I’m not saying it was the right way to handle the situation, but my husband quickly realized he needed to pick his battles carefully, because my defense mechanism was to shut down.

 Wise words from someone who understood

-This pot roast was the first recipe that I made with my new attitude.
+This pot roast was the first recipe I made with my new attitude.
 He loved it.
 I was shocked.
 As I prepared more meals with love, I noticed that the arguments over what was prepared diminished.
-We both learned to be open to others cooking styles and to be more considerate of the others preferences.
+We both learned to be open to other cooking styles and to be more considerate of the other’s preferences.

-12 years later, I still have the recipes she sent over in a filing box.
-Over the years I have added more from some of my favorite blogs, magazines, television shows I have watched, and even a few I have created myself.
-When my oldest son took on some of the cooking duties, he was able to use many of these recipes as a guide for his meals.
-My husband and I were also more intentional about including our children in the preparation of meals so they could be more comfortable in the kitchen at an early age.
+12 years later, I still have the recipes she sent in a filing box.
+Over the years, I have added more from some of my favorite blogs, magazines, television shows I have watched, and even a few I have created myself.
+When my oldest son took on some cooking duties, he could use many of these recipes as a guide for his meals.
+My husband and I were also more intentional about including our children in the preparation of meals, so they could be more comfortable in the kitchen at an early age.